You can get from Palma Airport to Can Picafort by taxi transfer, car hire and bus. Here we provide information on each option.

 Can Picafort – Can Picafort (Son Bauló) – Santa Margalida – Llubí – Inca (Jaume I) – Inca (Hospital) – Palma

-To view the current timetable for route 390 please follow this link
+To view the current timetable and bus fares for route 390 please follow this link

 Another option is a train from Palma intermodal station, next to the bus station, but this only goes part way to Can Picafort.
 It stops at Inca and also Sa Pobla.
 Sa Pobla is the closest to Can Picafort.